elizabethola/SQL-Files-Projects/README.md

-This repository contains SQL queries and insights of projects I have done
+This repository contains various SQL projects demonstrating different aspects of database management and data analysis.